adityatelange/hugo-PaperMod/content/posts/My Current HiFi Audio Setup.md

 My trial end in about 10 tens, so I plan on doing a lot more testing before my trial expires, and I really do hope they or Apple can fix that Bluetooth issue.
 As of right now however, I plan on sticking with Apple Music and not subscribing to Qobuz.

+Update as of 2022-03-06: I have cancelled my Qobuz trial.
+After extensive listening, I really can’t tell the difference from Apple Music.
+The main reasons I am sticking with Apple Music is it has a much larger selection of music.
+There were quite a few albums that I could not find on Qobuz that I could on Apple.
+Also, the search algorithms of Qobuz leave much to be desired.
+It’s an exercise in frustration to look something up.
+Lastly, after a three month trial, they still haven’t fixed their bluetooth problem on Mac.

 ---

 # Audio Source #2 - Compact Discs